 The National Museum of Dentistry offers a range of opportunities to gain experience in the museum world while promoting the benefits of a healthy smile.
 The opportunities range from specialized tasks associated with the museum's collection to helping with visitors to the museum.
 Individuals with all levels of experience and interests are encouraged to apply.

 How to Apply

 This page features opportunities as they become available.
-To apply, please send a cover letter and resume to email@example.com with the position title and first and last names in the subject line.
+To apply, please send a cover letter, resume, and two references to email@example.com with the position title and first and last names in the subject line.
 Or you can fill out the application form online found below each description.

 Help teach visitors to the museum about the importance of healthy smiles and the history of the dental profession by leading group tours and collaborating to create new educational resources and opportunities at the museum.